timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 results while still enjoying the speedups of pre-computing a large portion of the result.

-As an example, continuous aggregates made it really fast to get aggregate answers by precomputing these values (such as the min/max/average value over each hour).
+As an example, continuous aggregates _without_ this real-time capability make it really fast to get aggregate answers by precomputing these values (such as the min/max/average value over each hour).
 This way, if you are collecting raw data every second, querying hourly data over the past week means reading 24 x 7 = 168 values from the database, as opposed to processing 60 x 60 x 24 x 7 = 604,800 values at query time.

-But one limitation with continuous aggregates is that they don't incorporate the very latest data, _i.e._, since the last time the asynchronous aggregation job ran inside the database.
-So if you are generating hourly rollups, you might only run this job every hour.
+But this type of continuous aggregate does not incorporate the very latest data, _i.e._, since the last time the asynchronous aggregation job ran inside the database.
+So if you are generating hourly rollups, you might only run this materialization job every hour.

-But now with real-time aggregates, a single, simple query will combine your pre-computed hourly rollups with the raw data from the last hour, to always give you an up-to-date answer.
+With real-time aggregates, a single, simple query will combine your pre-computed hourly rollups with the raw data from the last hour, to always give you an up-to-date answer.
 Now, instead of touching 604,800 rows of raw data, the query reads 167 pre-computed rows of